manhlam113/shopeeClone/src/cv/cv.md

 - Summary current level of learner
 - Help admin to manage their student and get oriented immediately for learner

-> This source is private, I don't have full authorize to access it.
+> This source is private, I don't have full authorization to access it.

 ## Working Experience

 - 05/02/2023 - 05/05/2023 at GEEKUP Company

 I have worked at this company in a Product front-end position, making response-ability to make beautiful UI, improve UX, and working with PA, and PD to make the decision final.
-Applying the Agile model for delivery product on hold journey
+Applying the Agile model for delivery product on hold journey.
+In my team, I take responses to capture information with PA, and PD and then display them with all my team.
+After each sprint, I supported making a content presentation

 ## 🔧Skills